nodejs/node/doc/api/process.md

 * `callback` {Function}
 * `...args` {any} Additional arguments to pass when invoking the `callback`

-The `process.nextTick()` method adds the `callback` to the "next tick queue".
-Once the current turn of the event loop turn runs to completion, all callbacks currently in the next tick queue will be called.

-This is *not* a simple alias to [`setTimeout(fn, 0)`][].
-It is much more efficient.
-It runs before any additional I/O events (including timers) fire in subsequent ticks of the event loop.
+`process.nextTick()` adds `callback` to the "next tick queue".
+This queue is fully drained after the current operation on the JavaScript stack runs to completion and before the event loop is allowed to continue.
+As a result, it's possible to create an infinite loop if one were to recursively call `process.nextTick()`.

 ```js
 console.log('start');